-The Company leases two retail locations which are owned by companies controlled by the major shareholders of the Company.
-For the year ended January 30, 2016, the rent expense under these leases was, in the aggregate, \$220 (January 31, 2015 - \$223).
+The Company leased two retail locations during the year, which were owned by companies controlled by the major shareholders of the Company.
+For the year ended February 3, 2018, the rent expense under these leases was, in the aggregate, \$175 (January 28, 2017 - \$217).
+Effective November 2017, the leased locations are no longer owned by companies controlled by the major shareholders of the Company.

-The Company incurred \$505 in the year ended January 30, 2016 (January 31, 2015 - \$384) with professional service firms connected to outside directors of the Company for fees in conjunction with general legal advice and other consultation.
+The Company incurred \$342 in the year ended February 3, 2018 (January 28, 2017 - \$361) with professional service firms connected to certain members of the Board of Directors of the Company for fees in conjunction with general legal advice and other consultation.